 The Maplrs' trick:

-Koodomobile offers great prices (sometimes even under $50) for a mobile plan with over 10G0 of data!
+Koodomobile or Fizz offer great prices (sometimes even under $50) for a mobile plan with over 10G0 of data!

-The average monthly cost of food for one person is estimated to be about$350.
+The average monthly cost of food for one person is estimated at between $350 and $550.

 The Maplrs' trick:

-For your groceries, you can check out Costco for discounts on large quantities!
+For your shopping, check out Costco for discounts on bulk purchases!

-Living in Montreal also means being able to take advantage of the many activities on offer, summer and winter alike, the city often offers free activities for young and old.
-Here are some budget ideas for the most "classic" leisure activities:
+Living in Montreal also means being able to enjoy many activities!
+In summer as well as in winter, the city often offers free activities for children and adults.
+Here are a few examples of prices for the most "classic" activities:

 Have a drink